YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 The program did marginally better, for instance, it can tell the expectation for [A;B] or [B;A].
-Unfortunately and curiously, for [A;A] and [B;B], and larger plans , it did not return any answer before I waited for too long.
+Unfortunately and curiously, for [A;A] and [B;B], and larger plans , it did not return any answer before I waited for too long and killed the process.

 ### Summary